bioint/MetisFL/docs/introduction/federated_learning.md

 ## 🚀 Next steps

 Congratulations 👏.
 You have completed the introduction and know the basics of federated learning.
 The best way to continue learning is to dive into the quick start guide and start training your first federated models!
-But first, make sure you have installed MetisFL :)
+But first, make sure you have installed MetisFL!